Oxidized Bitumen-Based Sealant for a Range of Applications

 Properties of Oxidized Bitumen

-RUA Oxidized bitumen is a very flexible, chemically stable, and durable compound that is also completely water-resistant.
-Additionally, Oxidized Bitumen has some very prominent technical advantages that make it a very sought-after compound in various applications.
-Asphalt sealants are offered in either 20kg or 25kg boxes.
+RUA Oxidized bitumen is a very flexible, chemically stable, and durable asphalt paving sealer that is also completely water-resistant.
+Additionally, this product has some very prominent technical advantages that make it a very sought-after oxidized bitumen in various applications.
+Hot asphalt sealers are offered in either 20kg or 25kg boxes.

 Repair and seal any road with our oxidized bitumen